TurakhiaLab/WEPP/README.md

 6. `PRIMER_BED` - BED file for primers from the `primers` folder
 7. `MIN_AF` - Alleles with an allele frequency below this threshold in the reads will be masked.
 8. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
+9. `MIN_DEPTH` - Sites with read depth below this threshold will be masked.
-9. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
+10. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
 Helpful for reducing runtime

 ### <a name="snakemake"></a> Run Command
 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
 It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.